zoom-c/docs/trezor-faq/threats.rst

 --------

 If you wish to make a payment to someone on the Internet, you have to be able to figure out their bitcoin address.
 If you cannot trust your computer, however, you cannot be sure that the bitcoin addresses being displayed on your screen are not being maliciously modified.
 It's best to confirm the address via second channel (for example SMS, phone call or meeting in person).

+For receiving funds, you can be sure you are providing **safe receiving addresses** by using `Show on TREZOR <../trezor-user/receivingpayments.html#receiving-payments>`_ feature.
+Using that you can check if the receiving address has not been changed on your potentially compromised computer.

 Currently, TREZOR has no built in defence against phishing attacks.
 In the future, we plan to support so-called Payment Protocol defined in `BIP-0070 <https://github.com/bitcoin/bips/blob/master/bip-0070.mediawiki>`_ which aims to replace addresses with signed messages containing name of the payee, address and requested amount.
 Using that method we'll be able to show the payee's name on the TREZOR's screen instead of a meaningless address.